s0ders/s0ders/README.md

 ## Main repositories

-- [go-semver-release](https://github.com/s0ders/go-semver-release), CLI tool to automate semantic versioning of Git repositories using formatted commit history.
+- [go-semver-release](https://github.com/s0ders/go-semver-release), CLI tool to automate the semantic versioning of Git repositories using their formatted commit history.
+- [clipboard-clearer](https://github.com/s0ders/clipboard-clearer), program that clears the OS clipboard after a certain (configurable) time.
 - [k8s-depends](https://github.com/s0ders/k8s-depends), utility program used as an init container so that a pod waits for given services to be available before starting.